Federated Concept-Based Models: Interpretable models with distributed supervision: Preliminaries

-\paragraph{Statistical heterogeneity and temporal non-stationarity.} Practical FL deployments are rarely stationary \cite{xiangNonStationary2024}.
-First, FL is typically \emph{statistically heterogeneous}: different clients observe different data distributions, i.e., $\exists\,k\neq k' \text{ s.t. } \mathbb{P}_k(X,Y)\neq \mathbb{P}_{k'}(X,Y)$, so their local objectives $F_k$ differ \cite{kairouzAdvancesOpen2021}.
+\textbf{Statistical heterogeneity and temporal non-stationarity.} Practical FL deployments are rarely stationary \cite{xiangNonStationary2024}.
+First, FL is typically \emph{statistically heterogeneous}: different clients observe different data distributions, i.e., $\exists\,k\neq k' \text{ s.t. } \mathbb{P}^{(k)}(X,Y)\neq \mathbb{P}^{(k')}(X,Y)$, so their local objectives $F^{(k)}$ differ \cite{fenoglioFLUX2025, kairouzAdvancesOpen2021}.
 Second, FL can be \emph{temporally non-stationary}, meaning that the data and/or the set of participating clients changes over rounds.
-This happens in two common ways: (i) \emph{dynamic client participation}, where the available client pool $\mathcal{K}(t)$ and the sampled participants $\mathcal{K}_t$ vary over time as clients join or leave \cite{deolivDynamicPart2025}; and (ii) \emph{data drift}, where even for a fixed client $k$, its distribution changes over time, i.e., $\mathbb{P}^{(t)}_k(X,Y)\neq \mathbb{P}^{(t')}_k(X,Y)$ for $t\neq t'$ \cite{panchalFlash2023}.
+This commonly arises through (i) \emph{dynamic client participation}, where the available client pool $\mathcal{K}(t)$ and sampled participants $\mathcal{K}_t$ vary over time as clients join or leave \cite{deolivDynamicPart2025}; and (ii) \emph{data drift}, where even for a fixed client $k$, its distribution changes over time, i.e., $\mathbb{P}^{(k)}_t(X,Y)\neq \mathbb{P}^{(k)}_{t'}(X,Y)$ for $t\neq t'$ \cite{liFLProfile2026, panchalFlash2023}.
 Both effects induce a time-varying optimization landscape and can destabilize global updates.

-These FL conditions violate key assumptions underlying standard CMs, making their integration challenging.
-Standard CMs assume a fixed concept set and, for graph-based variants, a predefined concept-dependency structure that determines the architecture.
-In federated deployments, concept annotations are distributed across clients and may evolve as new clients or data become available, so the set of concepts and their dependencies can change over time.
-Consequently, a federated CM must (i) reconcile heterogeneous, partial concept information across clients, and (ii) dynamically update concept dependencies and corresponding architecture during training, rather than relying on a fixed design.
+These conditions violate key assumptions of standard CMs.
+Usually, standard CMs assume a concept set that determines the architecture.
+In FL settings, however, concept annotations would be distributed across clients and may evolve with clients or data, so concepts and their dependencies can change over time.
+Consequently, a federated CM must (i) reconcile heterogeneous, partial concept supervision across clients, and (ii) dynamically update concepts, their dependencies and corresponding architecture during training, rather than relying on a fixed design upfront.

-\section{Problem Setting}
+\subsection{Problem Setting}